elixir-desktop/deployment/README.md

 ### Linux -> makeself

-Builds are done on raspberyy pis for arm64 & arm32, on ubuntu for x86_64.

-1) `build_linux.sh`

 #### Known Issues / Comments

 * wxWidgets notifications+taskbar support is really varying accross distributions.
-Currently we're trying to replace wxWidgets for taskbar with a pure Elixir dbus implementation -- will see where that get's us.
+Currently we have a pure Elixir dbus implementation.

 * Getting distribution independent linux binaries is really though.
 Main issues have been library dependencies of different versions.
 Future thoughts for this:
     * Switch to AppImage